 Most men have moderate to high hair density on their legs.
 If you do, move the groomer in an upward direction, from the bottom of your legs to the top.
-Going against the direction the hair grows will lift it up and into the path of the groomer’s blades, for a faster, more efficient trim.
+Going against the direction the hair grows will lift it up and into the path of the trimmer blades, for a faster, more efficient trim.

 Avoid undue pressure when moving the groomer against your shins – the combination of thin skin and the close proximity of the shin bone can cause this area to be quite sensitive.

 Remove any loose hairs with a dry towel or in the shower – though be mindful that if you’ve trimmed a great deal of hair, you might risk clogging the drain!
 Clean your body groomer per the manufacturer’s instructions.

-If you experienced any skin irritation, apply a soothing moisturizer or balm, and next time, apply less pressure – or better, use a sensitive skin shaving gel with a waterproof trimmer like one of our best body groomer recommendations -the Philips Series 5000 Body groomer.
-This will allow the groomer to glide across the skin, while the blades do the work.
-Happy trimming!
+If you experienced any skin irritation, apply a soothing moisturizer or balm post shaver, apply less pressure – or better, use a sensitive skin shaving gel with a waterproof trimmer like one of our best body groomer recommendations -the Philips Series 5000 Body groomer.
+This will allow the groomer to glide across the skin, while the blades do the work without causing discomfort.